 This portal is intended for those applying to become or are already registered as a Seller.

-Use the forms and resources below to help you apply for registration or to better understand charitable lottery licensing and/or your obligations as a registrant in the charitable sector.
+Use the resources below to help you apply for registration or to better understand charitable lottery licensing and/or your obligations as a registrant in the charitable sector.